Black Wednesday – How George Soros Tried to Crash the Pound

 As Burry got more involved and visible in the trading world, he was also getting less interested in medicine.
 He was coming to terms with the truth that although he wanted to help people, he did not like dealing with them personally.
 Michael even became disgusted with medicine at times.
 He realized that he was in medicine because it was easy for him, not because he liked medicine.

 This led to the inevitable.
 He left medicine to start managing money.
 Between his own savings and what his family gave him, he had about $40,000.
 He owed $145,000 in student debts by comparison.
 He decided his investors should have $15 million in net worth to join his fund.
-Although this may sound ridiculous, he was seeing things clearly.
+Although this may sound ridiculous, he saw things clearly.

-The meeting caused some anxiety for Burry, which is typical for him when meeting new people.
+The meeting caused some anxiety for Burry, which is typical of him when meeting new people.
 Thankfully, this meeting was nearly impossible to screw up.
 At Gotham’s office, they offered him a million dollars to buy into ownership of Michael’s newly created firm, Scion Capital.
 This stunned Burry, but he accepted.
 This was the first time that Gotham had ever done such a thing.

-At this point Scion was born.
+At this point, Scion was born.
 Not just that, it had started in a completely unprecedented way.

 Michael Burry had just over a million dollars to play with.
 His first full year was 2001, and the return on the fund was 55%.
 This is a large percentage, especially when you consider that the S&P had fallen by about 12% that year.

-Michael Burry described his style as “Ick investing”.
+Michael Burry described his style as “Ick investing.”
 Burry described this as follows:

 “Ick investing means taking a special analytical interest in stocks that inspire a first reaction of ‘ick.” -Burry, in a 2001 letter to his investors.

-Basically, Burry would find investments that would turn people off on their current reputation but that were actually good value.
+Basically, Burry would find investments that would turn people off on their current reputation but actually good value.
 Investments like this would often first go down as the market sold off the stock, then go up strongly soon after as the trouble settled and the value was noticed by the market.

 Michael Burry started with $60 million in CDSs from Deutsche Bank, $10 million each on 6 different bonds.
-He would search out the bonds with the worst underlying mortgages; those most likely to default.
+He would search out the bonds with the worst underlying mortgages, those most likely to default.
 It also surprised him that Deutsche Bank didn’t care to differentiate these loans.
 They simply accepted Standard & Poor’s rating, despite a large variance within the rating categories.

-The use of CDSs can be seen as an interesting twist on Burry’s “ick investing”.
+The use of CDSs can be seen as an interesting twist on Burry’s “ick investing.”
 It flips the typical pattern of investing against undue negative perception.
 CDSs on subprime mortgage bonds were reverse ick investments, in that they made money off of undue positive perceptions.
 In the typical language of traders, this could be called shorting a bubble.

-That idea is not new, so why was it so surprising to the market and his clients, that he was shorting this subprime bubble?
+That idea is not new, so why was it so surprising to the market and his clients that he was shorting this subprime bubble?